anurag-p15/anurag-p15/README.md

 - 👋 Hi, I’m Anurag Pandey
-- 🌱 I’m currently a student of K.J.
-Somaiya College of Engineering,Mumbai pursuing Computer Science.
+- 🌱 I’m currently a student of SBM NMIMS ,Mumbai pursuing MBA-Business Analytics
 - 💞️ Sports lover and trying to develop new skills in coding world.

 <!---